Skip to main content

 The optic nerve fibers cross in the optic chiasma.

-• Which of the following regions of the brain is concerned with reasoning and decision making?
+• Which region of the brain is concerned with reasoning and decision making?

 The frontal lobe is concerned with reasoning and decision making.